imh0t3mp/Pathfinder_SaveGameEditor/README.md

 ---
 # Pathfinder Kingmaker: Savegame Editor

-The Savegame Editor for Pathfinder is a little project for me to get better with tkinter and python.
+The savegame editor for Pathfinder is a little project for me to get better with tkinter and python.
 The editor will be released in a week or two with very basic features.
 More is coming up...

 ## Upcoming Features
+- Edit attributes
-- Edit Attributes
+- Edit amount of money

 ## Build with
 - Python 3.7